 Facebook pages are set up for different reasons; some are created to promote events, while others are an extension of an ecommerce store.
 Here, you can track the Facebook traffic direct to the Tabs you use the most.

 External Referrers provides data for the number of times users arrived at a Facebook page from a website outside of Facebook.

 While direct traffic from inside Facebook will always make up the lion’s share of an audience, Facebook pages are often cited on external directories as part of company information.

 Why track External Referrers?

 This section shows you information about your fans (those who like or follow your page), and the times they are online on Facebook.
-Although the date it will show isn’t customisable or from a specific time frame, it comes from a “recent” 1-week period, and Facebook gives no further hints as to just how recent it is.
-You don’t really need the specific dates the data is from though, as the information still gives you a useful idea.
+Although the date it will show isn’t customizable or from a specific time frame, it comes from a “recent” 1-week period, and Facebook gives no further hints as to just how recent it is.
+You don’t really need the specific dates the data is from, though, as the information still gives you a useful idea.

 Why track this?

 Of course, you want your posts to get the biggest reach possible - the more impressions, the better.
 It’s handy to know when you have a captive audience.
 Finding out when your fans are online is hugely beneficial.
 If your graph shows that, on average, 10% of your followers use Facebook at 1 pm but 60% are online at 4 pm, you wouldn’t be putting posts out at 1 pm anymore, instead trying to get them out to the much bigger audience three hours later.